Ending child marriage will help us achieve the Sustainable Development Goals. Here’s how

 Child marriage perpetuates the cycle of poverty by cutting short girls’ education, pushing them into early and repeated pregnancies, and limiting their opportunities for employment.

-Ending child marriage will help us build a more prosperous future for all.
+When girls have access to economic opportunities, they can plan a more prosperous future for themselves, their families and their communities.
+Ending child marriage will help us build a more prosperous future for all!

 Goal 2: Zero hunger